 Son of a Cleaning Lady

-Below are advanced excerpts from my book “Son of a Cleaning Lady: The 10 Principles for Success”.
-Consider this a sneak peek at some of the ideas I explore in greater detail, always welcome your feedback.
+Below are advanced excerpts and illustrations from my book “Son of a Cleaning Lady: The 10 Principles for Success”.
+Consider this a sneak peek at some of the ideas I explore in greater detail.
+Always welcome your thoughts.

 // Discipline Tank